wwang439035/Simplified-DES-Program/README.md

 Input Format:
 ----------------------------------------------------------------------------------------------------------------
-The program takes a command in the following format:
+The program takes a command in the following format:<br/>
 SimplifiedDES_TCN5080.exe -m [mode:encrypt|decrypt] -k [key] -i [vector] -p [plain file] -c [ciphter file]

-mode: can be only encrypt or decrypt
+mode: can be only encrypt or decrypt<br/>
-initial_key: 10-­‐bit initial key initial_vector: 8-­‐bit initial vector
+initial_key: 10-bit initial key <br/>
+initial_vector: 8-bit initial vector <br/>
-plaintext_file: a binary (not text) file to store the plaintext
+plaintext_file: a binary (not text) file to store the plaintext <br/>
-ciphertext_file: a binary (not text) file to store the ciphertext
+ciphertext_file: a binary (not text) file to store the ciphertext <br/>

 Output Format:
 -----------------------------------------------------------------------------------------------------------------
-The program prints output in the following format: k1=subkey 1 k2=subkey 2
+The program prints output in the following format:<br/>
+k1=subkey 1 <br/>
+k2=subkey 2 <br/>
-plaintext=all bytes of the plaintext separated by blanks, starting from the first byte ciphertext= all bytes of the ciphertext separated by blanks, starting from the first byte
+plaintext=all bytes of the plaintext separated by blanks, starting from the first byte <br/>
+ciphertext= all bytes of the ciphertext separated by blanks, starting from the first byte <br/>